 Occasionally, however, patients who’ve had prior breast augmentation experience a condition called capsular contracture.
-If you suspect this has happened to you, we have good news.
-Capsular contracture can be successfully treated, both relieving your symptoms and restoring an aesthetically pleasing shape and appearance to your breasts.
+If you suspect this has happened to you, you don’t have to wonder how to treat capsular contracture.
+It can be successfully addressed, relieving your symptoms and restoring an aesthetically pleasing shape and appearance to your breasts.

 As part of the normal breast augmentation healing process, your body will form a capsule, or tissue lining around the breast implants.
 Normally, this lining is flexible, soft and barely noticeable by touch or appearance.
 In a small percentage of patients, this capsule hardens and contracts around the implant—this is called “capsular contracture.”
 When this happens, the breast can look and feel unnaturally round and hard.
 In some cases, the condition can be painful.